-You’ll often discover, when travelling, that some of the most spectacular and unusual sites you visit are World Heritage listed.
-But what exactly does it mean for a site to be designated as being worthy of World Heritage recognition and protection?
+You’ll often discover, when travelling, that some of the most spectacular and amazing sites you visit are listed on the World Heritage Site.
+But what exactly does it mean for an archaeological site or monument to be designated as being worthy of World Heritage recognition and protection?

 The History of World Heritage